nadduli/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 File 6-cap_string.c is a function that capitalizes all words of a string.
 File 7-leet.c is a function that encodes a string into 1337.
 File 8-rot13.c is a function that encodes a string using rot13.
 File 9-function that prints an integer.
+File 10-Magic file.